Here is my tough list of all the redundant gear I carried in my backpack for the first two caminos

-Generally I work hard on avoiding doublets when packing lightweight: Which items do I carry two of?
+I often work hard to avoid doublets when packing lightweight: Which items do I carry two of?
 Which items are basically a solution to the same problem?

-- I don’t bring both shorts and a skirt.
-It is either–or.
+- I don’t take both shorts and a skirt.
+It is either/or.
 And I stick to a single pair of trekking pants.
-If they are wet, I wear the long johns from my pajamas with my skirt or shorts.
+If they are wet and it’s cold, I wear the long johns from my pajamas with my skirt or shorts.

-- One bra is sufficient, I can do without for the few hours it takes for it to dry.
+- One bra is enough, I can do without for the few hours it takes for it to dry.

 - I choose my footwear carefully from home: Either boots or trekking sandals.
 If the weather gets too hot for boots, I take them off to ventilate my feet as often as possible.
 If the weather gets too cold for sandals, I wear socks in my sandals.

-Doublets in my backpack are cut to a minimum: Two pair of underpants, socks and singlets.
+Doublets in my backpack are cut to a minimum: Two pair of underwear, socks and singlets.
 One for wearing and one drying.

 Bye, bye, best pillow friend…

-Do you have a super close relation to your pillow?
+Do you have a super close relationship to your pillow?
 So close you’re actually thinking of bringing it along?
 Start by weighing it.
-And packing it.
-Now you have an idea what you’re up against.
-No matter how nice and loved your pillow is, I’d say a pillow is an extravagant luxury item on the camino.
+Then packing it.
+Now you have an idea of what you’re up against.
+No matter how nice and loved your pillow is, I’d say a pillow is a luxury item during a camino.
 Until now I’ve never slept at a place without a pillow on the camino.
 Not like at home, though… But sometimes having to do without things you’re attached to opens new mental doors!